Carnagion/dissertation/diss/diss.typ

 In addition to a hard time window, a departure $i$ might be subject to a Calculated Take-Off Time (CTOT) slot, during which it should take off.
 Typically, a CTOT has a tolerance of -5 to +10 minutes (i.e. five minutes before and ten minutes after $c_i$) and its time window can thus be defined by its earliest (start) time $u_i$ and latest (end) time $v_i$; however, this model allows for customizable CTOT tolerances per departure.

-Much like a hard time window, a departure cannot take off before $u_i$, but it may be scheduled after $v_i$ -- although this is heavily penalized.
+Much like a hard time window, a departure cannot take off before $u_i$, but it may be scheduled after $v_i$ -- although this is heavily penalised.
 The start time of a CTOT slot is thus modelled as a hard constraint, while its end time is modelled as a soft constraint:

 $ t_i >= u_i $